 Another important aspect of being a UUCW member is participating in our congregation’s activities and events.
 Many different small groups, classes and workshops, music programs, volunteer teams, and opportunities to serve in social justice projects and outreach invite your participation.
 They are a great way to meet and get to know people in our congregation, too!
 Take a few moments to explore the many UUCW groups and activities described on our web site (under Finding Community) – there’s lots to pique your interest!

 We also can assist you in finding a smaller group that suits your needs and skills.
-Please contact the Rev. Lori Hlaban, our Assistant Minister for Membership and Engagement.
+Please contact the Rev. Joyce Palmer, our Assistant Minister for Membership and Engagement.

 Build your understanding of our UU faith and UUCW by attending the “UU Orientation” class.